scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Message Types

 SCMP messages are grouped into two classes: error messages and informational messages.
-Error messages are identified by a zero in the high-order bit of the type value - i.e. error messages have a type value in the range of 0-127.
+Error messages are identified by a zero in the high-order bit of the type value - i.e., error messages have a type value in the range of 0-127.
 Informational messages have type values in the range of 128-255.

 This specification defines the message formats for the following SCMP messages: